-One downside of Roman shades is when you pull up all the layers, everyone can see the inside of your home from the outside.
-But with an extra layer of sheer fabric attached to the same beam, your problem is solved!
-This perfect double layered Roman shades from Songbird Blog would look fantastic in your front bay windows.
+One downside of Roman shades is, when pulling up all the layers, your home opens up to the world outside.
+Solve your problem with an extra layer of sheer fabric attached to the same beam.
+Perfect double-layered Roman shades will look fantastic on your front bay windows.

 Tip: Choose a sheer fabric and another choice of fabric.
-Make sure the combined weight of both fabrics can be sustained by your main beam.
-Prepare your fabrics in the same way as you would in making regular Roman shades.
-Attach the top ends on one main beam, the sheer fabric first before your choice of fabric.
+Make sure your main beam can hold the combined weight of both fabrics.
+Prepare your fabrics in the same way you would when making regular Roman shades.

 3. Relaxed Roman Shades

-Not seeing ropes or strings to pull on your Roman shades creates a cleaner and classier look on it.
-Re-create this version of Roman shades from Addicted2Decorating by sewing rings on the inside of your fabric.
-Using one long string, tie a double knot at each ring.
+Not seeing ropes or strings to pull on your Roman shades gives it a cleaner and classier look.
+Re-create this version of Roman shades by sewing rings on the inside of your fabric.
+Using one long string, tie a double knot on each ring.
 Your string should have enough allowance you can pull on.
-When you pull the string, your shade should look beautifully stacked without any trace of string.

 5. Shirred Balloon Roman Shades

-This kind of Roman shade from Leather Wood Design Co. features prominent pouches in individual scallops, which results in the “ballooning” effect.
-Choose a light fabric that allows movement and flow to facilitate the ballooning you want in it.
+This kind of Roman shade from Leather Wood Design Co. features prominent pouches in individual scallops.
+Choose a light fabric to allow movement and make the “ballooning effect” more visible.

 6. Printed Roman Shade

-Unleash the playful side you have and make lovely stenciled prints on your Roman shades!
-Following the relaxed Roman style, lay out your fabric and stencil your pattern just the way you want it to look.
+Bring out your playful side with lovely stencil prints on your Roman shades!
+Following the relaxed Roman style, lay out your fabric and stencil your pattern the way you want it.

-Keep in mind that there will be times your shades are pulled up, so consider that in choosing the design of print you want.
-This kind of Roman shade from All Things Thrifty should look perfect in a nursery or playroom or your bedroom.
+Keep in mind, there will be times your shades will get pulled up.
+So be wise when choosing your prints.
+This kind of Roman shade will look perfect in a nursery, a playroom, or your bedroom.

 7. Pleated Balloon Roman Shades

 Pleated balloon shades provide a balance between elegant and casual.
-Using a Victorian-looking printed fabric, your Roman shade would surely give a classy façade to your window.
+Give your window a classy look by using a Victorian-inspired fabric for your Roman shade.

 8. Fixed Roman Shades

-Image via Emily Ann InteriorsBlock the glare of afternoon sun from your French door window with some fixed Roman shades.
-You don’t have to roll it up or down when all you want is some sort of shade without compromising the visibility of your windows.
 Instead of attaching a pair of strings to roll your fabric up or down, sew your folds together.
-You’ll have an illusion of a Roman shade pulled up that works just as well as a working Roman shade.
-Follow this step-by-step tutorial from Emily Ann Interiors to learn more.
+You’ll have an illusion of a Roman shade pulled up, which is as good as a working Roman shade.
+Follow this step-by-step tutorial for a DIY fixed Roman shade will guide you.

-Sometimes, we’re too lazy to bring out the sewing machine and attach things to each other.
-When you’re in that kind of mood, use fabric tapes to fasten your fabric to your slats or dowels.
+If you don’t want to bring out the sewing machine and sew fabric pieces together, use fabric tapes instead.
+This helps fastens your fabric to your slats or dowels.
 Iron your fabric to create seams to allow folding.

-For a step-by-step guide on how to make DIY Roman shades, watch this video from OnlineFabricStore.net:
+Watch this video from DIY JOY for a step-by-step guide on how to make DIY Roman shades.
+But mini!: